-A crescent shaped bay, white sand, bright turquoise water, Caribbean blue skies, and a palm lined shore Flamenco Beach is what many would consider paradise.
-Continuously named one of the best beaches in the world, Flamenco Beach, Culebra should be at the top of any beach goers list.
+A crescent shaped bay, white sand, crystal clear water, Caribbean blue skies, and a palm lined shore Flamenco Beach on Culebra is what many would consider paradise.
+Continuously named one of the best beaches in the world, Flamenco Beach should be at the top of any beach goers list.

 Pro Tip: be weary if only the cargo ferries are running to the island.
 This means that the seas are rough.
 Unaware of this, we were cramped into a tiny cabin in the front of the cargo ferry and over half of the passengers were sea sick (including myself!)

-How to Get to Flamenco Beach for Free & with No Crowds
+Drive to Flamenco Beach for Free with No Crowds!